Learn

 The math: home equity

-Net equity from selling your current home:
+Net equity from selling your current home.

 netEquity = max(0, currentHomeValue − remainingMortgage − currentHomeValue × sellingCostPercent)

-Three things happen in that formula:
+Three things happen in there.

 1. Subtract what you still owe on the mortgage from what you'd sell for.

-3. Floor at zero, because negative equity isn't useful capital — if you owe more than you'd net, your contribution at closing is just zero.
+3. Floor at zero, because negative equity isn't useful capital.
+If you owe more than you'd net, your contribution at closing is just zero.

 The math: down payment goal